farsightsec/axamd_client/README.md

 | tag | "\*" or integer | Associates this message with a watch or anomaly module |
 | op | string | Specifies which type of message this is. |

-For tags, "\*" is for stateless messages, such as statistics.
-Otherwise, the tag number corresponds to the index of the watch or anomaly in the stream parameters, offset by one.
+For tags, "\*" is for tagless messages, such as statistics.
+Otherwise, the tag number corresponds to the index of the watch or anomaly in the stream parameters, plus one.

 The following example describes how watches are assigned for SRA streams: